DigitalTrustCenter/sectxt/README.md

 ```

 The "errors" and "recommendations" attribute return a list of entries.
 An entry is
-a dict with three keys
+a dict with three keys:

 | key     | value                                                                                                      |
 |---------|------------------------------------------------------------------------------------------------------------|